 Marcie Evans has been promoting health and fitness through lifestyle change since 1998.
 Her lifetime love of fitness and health has sent her across the United States presenting workshops and teacher training programs.
 During her experience, she has enjoyed helping students and instructors follow their own personal journey to transform their bodies and minds.
 Marcie has a Bachelor’s Degree specializing in Structure/Function Anatomy, Kinesiology and Biology from Simpson College in Indianola, Iowa and a Master’s Degree in Health and Sport Studies from the University of Iowa.
-With thirteen years of experience in health promotion and wellness, Marcie has obtained the most valuable certifying credentials in the industry.
-Marcie is an ACSM Certified Health Fitness Specialist, an Experienced Registered Yoga Teacher (E-RYT 200) through Yoga Alliance, a Breast Cancer Exercise Specialist (BCES) with the Pink Ribbon Program™, and she is STOTT PILATES® Certified.
+With 20 years of experience in health promotion and wellness, Marcie has obtained the most valuable certifying credentials in the industry.
+Marcie is an ACSM Certified Exercise Physiologist, a certified Yoga Therapist with IAYT, an Experienced Registered Yoga Teacher (E-RYT 200) through Yoga Alliance, a Breast Cancer Exercise Specialist (BCES) with the Pink Ribbon Program™, and she is STOTT PILATES® Certified.
 She also has several special population certifications including: prenatal, postnatal, kids, mommy & infant, seniors, scoliosis, and breast cancer fitness and wellness*.
-Marcie instructs clients from 14 years old to 90 years young and feels that anyone can practice Yoga, given the right tools and using their own personal style.
+Marcie instructs clients from 14 years old to 90 years young and feels that anyone can practice Yoga and Pilates, given the right tools and using their own personal style.
 In addition to her certifications and credentials, Marcie has over 2500 hours of teaching experience and has trained over 1000 Yoga and Pilates instructors across the United States.
 She currently directs the Serenity School of Yoga in Iowa City.
 Marcie has presented at Mind & Body Fitness Conferences and workshops in San Diego, Dallas, Las Vegas, Minneapolis, Boston, and Reston.
 Marcie has also presented at the University of Iowa’s Core Stability Symposium and the Iowa City Yoga Festival.

 A self described "yoga junkie" John estimates he has participated in well over 1000 yoga classes from over 40 different teachers and that's what he brings to his classes; a little of this and a little of that, favoring no particular style, yet respecting all within a measured, gentle context offering the opportunity to explore and deepen each asana.